iamhosseindhv/notistack/MIGRATION.md

 * Drop support for `resumeHideDuration`, `onEntering` and `onExisting` transition callbacks due to the fact that they are rarely used.
 Get in touch if this decision affects you to potentially bring them back to life.

+* `onClose` won't be called with `reason: 'clickaway'` anymore.
+Get in touch if you need to detect clickaway's to potentially bring them back to life.

 * Exported type `WithSnackbarProps` was kept in type declerations for backwards compatibility.
 After nearly a year, it has been now deleted and you should use `ProviderContext` type instead.

 * Drop Customisation through `classes.variant(Success|Error|Info|Warning)`.
 To customise snackbars according to their